How to Watch the 2023 MTV Movie & TV Awards

-How to Watch the 2023 MTV Movie & TV Awards 2023: Where to Stream, Who Is Hosting, Nominees and More
+How to Watch the 2023 MTV Movie & TV Awards: Where to Stream, Nominees and More

 Celebrating the biggest moments in television and movies for the year, the MTV Movie & TV Awards are happening this Sunday, May 7.